tensorflow/custom-op/README.md

 # TensorFlow Custom Op
 This is a guide for users who want to write custom c++ op for TensorFlow and distribute the op as a pip package.
-This repo serves as both a working example of the op building and packaging process, as well as a template/starting point for writing your own ops.
+This repository serves as both a working example of the op building and packaging process, as well as a template/starting point for writing your own ops.

 ## Build Example zero_out Op
-If you want to try out the process of building a pip package for custom op, you can use the source code from this repo following the instructions below.
+If you want to try out the process of building a pip package for custom op, you can use the source code from this repository following the instructions below.

 ### Setup Docker Container
 You are going to build the op inside a Docker container.
 Pull the provided Docker image from TensorFlow's Docker hub and start a container.